MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/learn-data/experiments/index.md

 #### Overrides as Game Configuration (Requiring no game code change)
 -	Game configuration using PlayFab services can be experimented using Overrides without adding any extra code.
--	Overrides are subsets of configuration which contain modifications to the default title data, that can be used as variants in Experimentation.
+-	Overrides are subsets of configuration, which contain modifications to the default title data that can be used as variants in Experimentation.
 Currently, experiments with overrides are only available when using Title Data.
     * Configurations involving Title Data are a set of key-value pairs that are ideal for storing and managing the game’s remote configuration on the server.
-It keeps the title wide configuration variables accessible and organized which can be retrieved on the client-side.
+It keeps the title wide configuration variables accessible and organized, which can be retrieved on the client-side.

 > [!Note]
 > For concurrent experiments using overrides, it is recommended to experiment on a mutually exclusive target audience.
 This will ensure the correct assignment of overriding configuration and no interaction on the client-side.
 Thus, resulting in statistically correct experiment design and thereby analysis results.